Rectal Cancer Disappears After Experimental Use of Immunotherapy

 Dr. Cercek explains: “Our first duty is to save our patient’s life.
 But the standard treatment for rectal cancer with surgery, radiation, and chemotherapy can be particularly hard on people because of the location of the tumor.”
 She continues, “They can suffer life-altering bowel and bladder dysfunction, incontinence, infertility, sexual dysfunction, and more.”

-Dr. Diaz notes, “Obviously, that can lead to a lot of self-esteem and psychiatric issues as well.”
+Dr. Diaz adds, “Obviously, that can lead to a lot of self-esteem and psychiatric issues as well.”

 But Dr. Cercek proposed going further: In patients where the immunotherapy caused the cancer to completely disappear, doctors would omit chemotherapy, radiation, and surgery — and, instead, closely monitor for any signs of recurrence.
 Dr. Diaz says this decision by Dr. Cercek was “a world-class moment” that promised to change the lives of patients — if it worked.